Arrears

 • Lease Disputes: Disagreements over maintenance or terms leading to withheld rent.

-Consequences of falling into arrears for tenants
+What are the consequences of falling into arrears for commercial tenants?

 • Financial Penalties: Late fees and interest charges.